BOL vs POD: Understanding Key Shipping Documents

 A bill of lading is different from a proof of delivery notification.
 However, the proof of delivery plays an equally important role in the shipping process and should not be taken lightly.

-In the past, proofs of delivery were recorded on paper and sent via snail mail or email.
+Previously, proofs of delivery were recorded on paper and sent via snail mail or email.
 The process took a long time and delayed back-end processing.

 Today, they are typically sent on a mobile device via a cloud-based app (more on that below).